AikChun/scheduler-app/readme.md

 # Scheduler App

-This scheduler aims to deliver reports and notifications for our customers on demand.
+This scheduler aims to assist in creating, updating people of scheduled classes when it is created/updated.

-It also automates such notifications when updates are made.
+It also sends notifications when updates are made.

-Our aim is to improve your productivity.
-NO MORE MANUAL WORK!

 ## Powered by Laravel